 Notice: This decision is subject to formal revision before publication in the District of Columbia Register.
 Parties are requested to notify the Office Manager of any formal errors in order that corrections be made prior to publication.
 This is not intended to provide an opportunity of a substantive challenge to the decision.

-THE DISTRICT OF COLUMBIA

-BEFORE

-THE OFFICE OF EMPLOYEE APPEALS

-In the Matter of:)

-LEWIS BLAKENEY,)

-Employee) OEA Matter No. 1601-0266-10

-V.) Date of Issuance: July 30, 2012

-DISTRICT OF COLUMBIA)

-DEPARTMENT OF TRANSPORTATION, Agency MONICA DOHNJI, Esq.
-Administrative Judge

-Lewis Blakeney, Employee Pro Se Nana Bailey Thomas, Esq., Agency Representative

-INITIAL DECISION

-INTRODUCTION AND PROCEDURAL BACKGROUND

-On January 15, 2010, Lewis Blakeney ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the D.C.
-Department of Transportation's ("Agency") decision to terminate him from his position as a Motor Vehicle Operator.
-On February 19, 2010, Agency submitted its Answer to Employee's petition for appeal, along with other supporting documents.
+THE DISTRICT OF COLUMBIA BEFORE THE OFFICE OF EMPLOYEE APPEALS In the Matter of:) DAVID TRAVERS, Employee)) OEA Matter No. 1601-0265-10 v.)
+Date of Issuance: August 24, 2012 OFFICE OF THE STATE SUPERINTENDENT OF EDUCATION, Agency MONICA DOHNJI, Esq.
+Administrative Judge David Travers, Employee Pro Se Hillary Hoffman-Peak, Esq., Agency Representative INITIAL DECISION INTRODUCTION AND PROCEDURAL BACKGROUND On January 4, 2010, David Travers ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the Office of the State Superintendent of Education's ("Agency") decision to terminate him from his position as a Bus Attendant.
+On January 19, 2010, OEA notified Agency of Employee's Petition for Appeal in this matter.
 I was assigned this matter on or around June 10, 2012.
-On June 11, 2012, I issued an Order directing the parties to attend a Status Conference on July 11, 2012.
-On June 19, 2012, Employee's copy of the June 11, 2012, Order which was mailed to his address on record was returned to this Office marked "RETURN TO SENDER; VACANT; UNABLE TO FORWARD."
-Agency was present for the Status Conference, but Employee was a no-show.
-Thereafter, on July 12, 2012, I issued an Order for Statement of Good Cause.
-Employee was ordered to submit a statement of good cause based on his failure to attend the July 11, 2012 Status Conference.
-Employee had until July 25, 2012 to respond.
-The Order specifically noted that if either party did not appear at the Status Conference, sanctions may be imposed pursuant to OEA Rule 621, 59 DCR 2129 (March 16, 2012).
-On July 25, 2012, the July 12, Order mailed to Employee's address on record was also returned to this Office marked "RETURN TO SENDER;

-NO SUCH STREET; UNABLE TO FORWARD.
-As of the date of this decision, Employee has not responded to this Order.
+Upon review of the case file, the undersigned noticed that Agency had not filed its Answer to Employee's Petition for Appeal as required by the January 19, 2010 letter.
+On June 11, 2012, I issued an Order for Statement of Good Cause to Agency.
+Agency was ordered to submit a statement of good cause based on its failure to submit an Answer to Employee's petition for appeal.
+Agency had until June 25, 2012, to respond.1 On June 25, 2012, Agency submitted a Motion for Extension of Time to File.
+This Motion was granted on June 27, 2012.
+Agency now had until July 10, 2012, to submit its Answer.
+On July 16, 2012, Agency submitted a Motion to Dismiss Employee's Petition for Appeal.
+Subsequently, on July 18, 2012, the undersigned issued an Order scheduling a Status 1 On June 19, 2012, Employee's copy of this letter was returned to this Office marked "RETURN TO SENDER; NOT DELIVERABLE AS ADDRESSED; UNABLE TO FORWARD."
+Conference for August 7, 2012.2 Agency was present for the Status Conference, but Employee was a no-show.
+Thereafter, on August 8, 2012, I issued an Order for Statement of Good Cause.
+Employee was ordered to submit a statement of good cause based on his failure to update his address with this Office.
+The Order specifically noted that if either party failed to update its address with this Office, sanctions may be imposed pursuant to OEA Rule 621, 59 DCR 2129 (March 16, 2012).
+Employee had until August 15, 2012, to respond.
+On August 14, 2012, this Order too, was returned to this Office.
+As of the date of this decision, Employee has not updated his address with this Office.
 The record is now closed.

-JURISDICTION

-The Office has jurisdiction in this matter pursuant to D.C.
+JURISDICTION The Office has jurisdiction in this matter pursuant to D.C.
 Official Code § 1-606.03 (2001).

-ISSUE

-Whether this appeal should be dismissed for failure to prosecute.

-BURDEN OF PROOF

-OEA Rule 628.1, 59 DCR 2129 (March 16, 2012) states:
+ISSUE Whether this appeal should be dismissed for failure to prosecute.
+BURDEN OF PROOF OEA Rule 628.1, 59 DCR 2129 (March 16, 2012) states:

 The burden of proof with regard to material issues of fact shall be by a preponderance of the evidence.
-"Preponderance of the evidence" shall mean:

-That degree of relevant evidence which a reasonable mind, considering the record as a whole, would accept as sufficient to find a contested fact more probably true than untrue.
+"Preponderance of the evidence" shall mean: That degree of relevant evidence which a reasonable mind, considering the record as a whole, would accept as sufficient to find a contested fact more probably true than untrue.
 OEA Rule 628.2 id. states: